 These figures may come as a surprise when between January-March 2020 and then July-September, the jobs in the sector fell by 6% and with many eligible jobs on furlough.

-However, the sector is managing better than expected to given the difficult circumstances.
-Much of this is as a result of boost via the Eat Out to Help Out scheme in August, the eases on restrictions, and the business support provided through the UK government that has kept businesses afloat.
+However, the sector is managing better than expected, given the difficult circumstances.
+Much of this is as a result of a boost via the Eat Out to Help Out scheme in August, the eases on restrictions, and the business support provided through the UK government that has kept businesses afloat.

 Words: Seeham Rahman